Key Stage 1

 The pupils also receive additional specialist teaching in Music, Art, PE/Swimming, Dance and Speech and there are opportunities to perform throughout the school year.

-Year 1 have a Phonics assessment and Year 2 pupils take the Key Stage SATs at the age of 7.
+Year 1 have a Phonics assessment and both years take NFER tests.

 During the Autumn and Spring Terms, pupils in Years 1 and 2 attend the Alan Higgs Centre to take part in a variety of sporting activities, including ball skills, to improve hand-eye coordination, team games, such as tag rugby, volleyball and hockey and short tennis.
 In the Summer Term, the pupils have a weekly swimming lesson with professional coaches.